-Any spine surgery that attempts to unite two or more vertebral bodies is considered a spine fusion.
+Spinal fusion is a surgical procedure performed to “fuse” two or more vertebrae together.
+It is done with the use of a bone graft material and surgical hardware such as plates, rods, or screws to allow healing of the affected area as a one solid unit.
 Fusion surgery is performed to help reduce back pain or neck pain resulting from a number of diagnoses.
 This surgery is considered only after all conservative measures have not provided significant relief.

 There are many different ways to fuse a spinal segment.
 The surgical approach and the exact type of spinal fusion performed depend on the individual’s pain complaints, history of previous surgery, medical health and spinal structure.
 The number of levels involved in the fusion depends on the disc levels identified as problematic through diagnostic studies prior to surgery.
 The particular fusion graft or device to use during surgery will be determined by the surgeon.
 This decision is based upon individual anatomy, levels of involvement, patient’s medical health and overall patient safety.